8483/notes/topics/git.md

 # Branch

+**Do not mess with the master**.
+The master branch is deployable production code, meant to be stable.
+Instead, work on new features in separate branches, which would then be `merged` or `rebased` into master.

+**Branches are local**, meaning they cannot be worked on at the same time.

 Branches in Git are incredibly lightweight as well.
 They are simply pointers to a specific commit -- nothing more.
 This is why many Git enthusiasts chant the mantra: **branch early, and branch often**.

 Because there is no storage / memory overhead with making many branches, it's easier to logically divide up your work than have big beefy branches.